Count on Us Secondary Maths Challenge

 Through our partnership with the Mayor’s Fund for London we are on a mission to make maths fun!

-The tournament focuses on three main areas:
+The tournament focuses on four main areas to reflect the KS3 Maths curriculum:

 - Geometric puzzling